Faculty & Staff

 Experienced Windward teachers may choose to pursue an advanced certificate in structured multisensory language by completing a rigorous academic program.
 This program, which requires 100 hours of The Windward Institute coursework and a year-long supervised practicum, is nationally accredited by the International Multisensory Structured Language Council (IMSLEC).
 The Windward Institute is one of five institutions in New York State that has received this accreditation.

 Windward is a learning community that supports continuous growth in comprehensive knowledge and skills for all faculty members.
-This is evidenced in the intensive training and outstanding staff development activities that are created by Windward faculty, as well as the time and attention that are given to all faculty members to insure that they develop into and remain knowledgeable and effective teachers.
+This is evidenced in the intensive training and outstanding staff development activities that are created by Windward faculty and administrators, as well as the time and attention that are given to all faculty members to ensure that they develop into and remain knowledgeable and effective teachers.
 Reporting on the training program at Windward, the evaluator for IMSLEC stated: “Your teacher training program is truly outstanding and could serve as a model for other private schools...
 The professional preparation program at Windward is outstanding.
 The bar is set very high!”